 The Lions Club of Savannah is one of the oldest Lions Clubs in the country.
 Lions Clubs International was founded 5 years earlier in Chicago Illinois by Melvin Jones.
 The Lions Club of Savannah has sponsored 8 other clubs in Georgia, who in turn, have collectively sponsored an additional 27 clubs, for a grand total of 37 clubs.

 From its inception, the club has attracted community leaders committed to making Savannah a better place to live and work.
-The club has had 10 members serve as District Governor, 2 lighthouse Presidents, 1 Camp for the Blind President, and numerous State and District Officers and committee persons during its nearly 90 years of service.
+The club has had 10 members serve as District Governor, 2 lighthouse Presidents, 1 Camp for the Blind President, and numerous State and District Officers and committee persons.
 No member has ever served more than 1 term as President of the Lions Club of Savannah.